Sean2739/FishFault-Variants/README.md

 # FishFault-Variants
-The Various Versions & Recolors of Fishfault
+The Various Versions of Fishfault

 For Liscence and Credits: https://github.com/Sean2739/Fishfault